amirulislamhridoy/Royal_Manufacturer_Client/README.md

 * It have admin routes.
 For example Make Admin, Add Product Manage Tools and Manage Orders.
 * Normal users can see My Orders, Add Review.
 Everyone can see My Profile page.
 * You are login by email and password.
 But if don't verify your verification email.
 You can not purchase any tools.
-* It has cursor animation, normal word animation and section animation.
+* This website use  AOS, react-spring, react-typing animation and react-slick etc.

 <!-- # Getting Started with Create React App